kids-first/kf-jointgenotyping-workflow/README.md

 ![data service logo](https://github.com/d3b-center/d3b-research-workflows/raw/master/doc/kfdrc-logo-sm.png)

+## Import info on cloning the git repo
+This repo takes advantage of the git submodule feature.
+The germline annotation workflow is maintained in a different repo.
+Therefore, in order to get the rest of the code after cloning, you need to run: `git submodule init` and `git submodule update`.

 ### Runtime Estimates
 - Single 6 GB gVCF Input: 337 Minutes & $3.96
 - Trio of 6 GB gVCFs Input: 480 Minutes & $6.95